splunk/observability-workshop/content/en/other/3-auto-instrumentation/2-nodejs/2-otel-collector.md

 {{% notice title="Delete any existing OpenTelemetry Collectors" style="warning" %}}

-If you have completed the Splunk IM workshop, please ensure you have deleted the collector running in Kubernetes before continuing.
+If you have completed any other Observability workshops, please ensure you delete the collector running in Kubernetes before continuing.
 This can be done by running the following command:

 ``` bash
 helm delete splunk-otel-collector